Fat-tailed distribution

 A fat-tailed distribution is a probability distribution that exhibits a large skewness or kurtosis, relative to that of either a normal distribution or an exponential distribution.
-In common usage, the terms fat-tailed and heavy-tailed are sometimes synonymous; fat-tailed is sometimes also defined as a subset of heavy-tailed.
+In common use, the terms fat-tailed and heavy-tailed are sometimes synonymous, but sometimes the term fat-tailed is instead defined as a proper subset of heavy-tailed.
 Different research communities favor one or the other largely for historical reasons, and may have differences in the precise definition of either.

-Fat-tailed distributions have been empirically encountered in a variety of areas: physics, earth sciences, economics and political science.
+Fat-tailed distributions have been empirically encountered in a variety of areas: physics, earth sciences, economics, and political science.
 The class of fat-tailed distributions includes those whose tails decay like a power law, which is a common point of reference in their use in the scientific literature.
 However, fat-tailed distributions also include other slowly-decaying distributions, such as the log-normal.

+The opposing counterpart of a fat-tailed distribution is a thin-tailed distribution, whose description has similar ambiguity.

 The extreme case: a power-law distribution

 The most extreme case of a fat tail is given by a distribution whose tail decays like a power law.

 A variety of Cauchy distributions for various location and scale parameters.
 Cauchy distributions are examples of fat-tailed distributions.